Vegan meatballs with a hearty gravy!

 - Heat 2-3 tbsp oil in a pan/skillet and fry balls for about 6-8 minutes over medium heat.
 Shake the pan from time to time to fry the balls evenly from all sides.

 - Transfer the balls to a baking sheet and bake in the oven for about 20 minutes.

 - To make the gravy, simply add the tomato paste to a pan (use the same pan which you used for the vegan meatballs), pour in the plant-based cream and stir with a whisk to smooth out the tomato paste.
 Then slowly add the vegetable broth while stirring.

-- In a small bowl mix cornstarch with 1 tbsp water and add it to the pan.
+- In a small bowl mix cornstarch with a little bit of water and add it to the pan.
 The gravy will get a little bit thicker.
 Keep simmering for a further 2-3 minutes.

 - Pour the gravy over the vegan meatballs and serve with either mashed potatoes, pasta or rice!
 Store leftovers of the gravy in a container in the fridge (can be kept in the fridge for about 3-4 days).